Exclusive - Syria has shipped out less than 5 percent of chemical weapons

 The bulk of the most toxic substances are to be destroyed on the Cape Ray, a U.S. cargo ship now en route to the Mediterranean that will be loaded with the chemicals at an Italian port.
 The remainder will go to several commercial waste processing facilities, including in Britain and Germany.

-(Additional reporting by Michelle Nichols in New York and Lesley Wroughton in Washington; Editing by Giles Elgood and Eric Walsh)
+(Additional reporting by Michelle Nichols in New York; Editing by Giles Elgood and Eric Walsh)